GIANT FRESHWATER STINGRAYS: CHARACTERISTICS, SIZE, BEHAVIOR, REPRODUCTION, FISHING

 GIANT FRESHWATER STINGRAYS

-The giant freshwater stingray is a species of stingray native to large rivers and estuaries of Southeast Asia.
+The giant freshwater stingray (Himantura chaophraya) is a species of stingray native to large rivers and estuaries of Southeast Asia.
 It is one of the largest freshwater fishes in the world, with reports from the Chao Phraya and Mekong Rivers of individuals weighing 500 to 600 kilograms (1,100 to 1,300 pounds).
 Its numbers are dwindling due to overfishing and habitat loss, and it is in danger of extinction.
 The smaller freshwater whipray of New Guinea and northern Australia was once considered to be conspecific with the giant freshwater stingray but is now recognised as a separate species.
 [Source: Wikipedia]

 Freshwater giant stingrays are among the largest of the approximately 200 species of rays.
 They can be found in a handful of rivers in Southeast Asia and northern Australia.
 The giant freshwater stingray was originally described from Thailand (where it occurs in the Chao Phraya, Nan, Mekong, Bangpakong, Prachinburi and Tapi Rivers).
-The giant freshwater stingray is also found in Indonesia (the Mahakam River Basin in Kalimantan) and Malaysia (the Kinabatangan River in Sabah).
+They are also found in Borneo in Indonesia (the Mahakam River Basin in Kalimantan) and Malaysia (the Kinabatangan River in Sabah).
 There are also records from various other river systems in the region.
 It is not clear whether all these fish are a single species or are subspecies or are a species complex.
 Dr Terry Bertozi, of the Evolutionary Biology Unit of the South Australian Museum in Adelaide, Australia, and is collecting genetic samples to determine whether these are the same species of stingray found in the rivers of Northern Australia.

-Behavior and Characteristics of the Giant Freshwater Stingray
+Giant Freshwater Stingray Characteristics

-The upper surface of the body and tail are covered with small, rough tubercles, becoming sharp on the tail beyond the spine.
+The upper surface of the body and tail of the giant freshwater stingray are covered with small, rough tubercles, becoming sharp on the tail beyond the spine.
+The coloration of the giant freshwater stingray features a countershading pattern is typical of many aquatic animals.
 The back is uniform brown to gray in color, sometimes becoming lighter towards the margins.
+The relatively dark and muddy brown coloring prevents prey and predators swimming above them from seeing them against the sand and mud at the river bottom.
 The underside is white, with a distinctive broad, black band edged with small spots around the margins of the pectoral and pelvic fins.
-The tail is black past the spine.
-This species reaches at least 4.88 meters (16 feet) long and 2.13 meters (7 feet) across.
+The lighter colored belly obscures the body outline from predators viewing the stingray from below due to incoming sunlight.

 Endangered Giant Freshwater Stingray

 The giant freshwater stingray is threatened by overfishing and habitat loss; the World Conservation Union has assessed the giant freshwater stingray as endangered over most of its range, except in Thailand where it is Critically Endangered.
 It is occasionally caught as bycatch by longlines and gillnets in central Thailand and likely elsewhere.
 This species is sold for meat and possibly cartilage; adult fish are not usually used for food but may still be killed or maimed by fishers.
-There is a growing sport fishery for this species.
-When caught on a line, it may bury itself under large quantities of mud, making it almost impossible to lift.
-It is also capable of pulling boats significant distances or underwater.

 In Thailand, the freshwater stingray is assessed as Critically Endangered with a high risk of extinction.
 A combination of deforestation, dam construction, and development has degraded, altered, and fragmented river habitats such as that only a fraction of Thailand's native fish species still breed in the wild.
 In the 1990s, the Thai government initiated a captive breeding program to bolster the population of this and other freshwater stingray species until the habitat degradation can be remedied.
 However, the program was later put "on hold".
+Survival rates in captivity are very low.
+Scientists have tagged stingrays in order to understand their movement patterns and improve conservation efforts.

 Search for the Giant Freshwater Stingray: the World’s Largest Freshwater Fish?